- Free modem and anti-virus software

 Nestled along the Ohio River, Cincinnati blends historic charm with modern innovation.
 Known for its rich arts scene, family-friendly neighborhoods, and vibrant sports culture, it’s a city full of character.
 As you settle in, one of the most important steps is getting your utilities up and running, so let’s walk through everything you need to know about electricity, gas, water, trash, internet, green energy options, and available assistance programs.

-Duke Energy Highlights
+The Distributor: Duke Energy Ohio

 - Offers the Smart $aver® program, which provides rebates on energy-efficient appliances and HVAC upgrades.